 Unless specifically provided elsewhere in this chapter, agency does not include the Minnesota State Colleges and Universities.

-"Award" means a commissioner's written acceptance of a bid or proposal to provide goods, services, or utilities.
+"Award" means a commissioner's written acceptance of a bid or proposal to provide goods, services, construction, or utilities.

 "Best and final offer" means an optional step in the solicitation process in which responders are requested to improve their response by methods including, but not limited to, the reduction of cost, clarification or modification of the response, or the provision of additional information.